bholeneha/School_District_Analysis/README.md

 Analysis Code: [PyCitySchools_Challenge](PyCitySchools_Challenge.ipynb)

+The scores for THS grade niners were replaced with NaNs.
+However, since this would've affected the analysis, thus THS grade 9 scores left out during the analysis.

+The total student count was recalculated by subtracting the number of ninth-grade students in Thomas High School from the total student count.
+This new total student count was used to conduct the analysis.

 ## Results

 Following are the results on how each of the seven school district metrics was affected by the changes in the data.